stuntrally/stuntrally3/docs/Multiplayer.md

 ### Direct connect

-Networked multiplayer only works with Direct connect (all players need to specify IP).
+Networked multiplayer works with Direct connect (all players need to specify IP).
 Can be local network or internet.
 If internet, all players need to have ports forwarded.

-There are no servers or game lists to get players, so to play
+_(old, see below) There are no servers or game lists to get players, so to play
-you probably need to enlist your friends to play with you.
+you probably need to enlist your friends to play with you._

 ### Quick guide